We Love Doodles

 1. The Gender

-The gender of your Cavapoo will play a huge role in determining how big your dog will become.
+The gender of your Cavapoo will play a large role in determining how big your dog will become.
 The size of a male Cavapoo is about ten percent larger than a female Cavapoo.
 This isn’t a huge difference, but it is essential to note that a male Cavapoo is generally slightly larger than a female Cavapoo.

 2. The Size of the Parents